-Bataille de Fleurs, Nice Flower Parade
+Nice Bataille de Fleurs, the Carnaval Flower Parade

 Marc Chagall, Bataille de Fleurs